CALIFORNIA BLUE LIGHT RESOLUTION SCR-73

 What is the background behind California State Senate Resolution SCR-73?

 Resolution SCR-73 sponsored by Dr. Richard Pan, Chair of the California Senate Committee on Health was introduced on August 21, 2019 for the purpose of bringing public awareness to the growing body of evidence coming out from the medical community regarding the impacts of extended exposure to artificial high-energy visible (HEV) blue light emitted from consumer electronic devices.
-In addition to unanimous passage by the California Senate, the Blight Light Awareness Resolution for October 10, 2019, was ratified by the California Assembly on a vote of 70-0.
+In addition to unanimous passage by the California Senate, the Blue Light Awareness Resolution for October 10, 2019, was ratified by the California Assembly on a vote of 70-0.

 Who is Senator Pan?